polycopter/leaf/README.md

 Or start by running the **Leaf examples**.

-We are providing a [Leaf examples repository][leaf-examples], where we and others publish executable machine learning models build with Leaf.
+We are providing a [Leaf examples repository][leaf-examples], where we and others publish executable machine learning models built with Leaf.
 It features a CLI for easy usage and has a detailed guide in the [project README.md][leaf-examples].

 Leaf comes with an examples directory as well, which features popular neural networks (e.g. Alexnet, Overfeat, VGG).
-To run them on your machine, just follow the install guide, clone this repoistory and then run
+To run them on your machine, just follow the install guide, clone this repository and then run

 ```bash
 # The examples currently require CUDA support.